rnabioco/cellrangerAWS/README.md

 files are transferred back to the S3 bucket and the instance is terminated.
 To use the cellrangerAWS tool, follow these steps:

-1. cellrangerAWS can be downloaded [here](https://github.com/rnabioco/cellrangerAWS/raw/master/cellrangerAWS).
+1. cellrangerAWS can be downloaded by right-clicking this [link](https://github.com/rnabioco/cellrangerAWS/raw/master/cellrangerAWS) and selecting "Save Link As...".
 After downloading, make the file executable and copy to your bin directory using the following commands:

 ``` bash
 chmod 750 cellrangerAWS